 - Giddiness soon after doing any activity.

-- A persistent cough along with fever or coughing blood.
+- A persistent cough, along with fever or coughing blood.

 - A feeling that you are out of oxygen.

-- Feeling of tiredness due to anemia.
+- Feeling tired due to anemia.

 - Breathing problem as a result of asthma or pneumonia.